dpxxdp/angular-from-0/README.md

 ```bash
 touch .functions
 ```
-Open up that file in some text editor (you could open it in VS Code now) and add this to the file:
+Open up that file in some text editor, you could open it in VS Code now (in VS Code go to File -> Open, etc, it should be visible under your user's home directory).

+Add the following to that file, and then save and close it.

 ```bash
 # open vs code